daniel-norris/neu_ui/README.md

 ## Docs

-Docs are available and include information on props.
+Docs are available and include information on props, how to start contributing and a contribution guide.

 [View the Neu UI docs here](https://ui-neu.netlify.app/)